iDempiere-micro/idempiere-docker-pgsql-6.1/README.md

 ## Update

 1. Add version check in first_run script
-2. Add new version of SQL migration script of Postgresql
+2. Add new version folder of SQL migration script of Postgresql

 ## TODO